CSSE6400/P01-UniBasement/docs/HANDSHAKE.md

     isendoresed: boolean - Is the comment endorsed i.e. false
     upvotes: Integer - How many upvotes does the comment have i.e. 3
     downvotes: Integer - How many downvotes does the comment have i.e. 2
-    created_at: timestamp - When the comment was made
+    createdAt: timestamp - When the comment was made
-    updated_at: timestamp - When the comment was last edited or updated }
+    updatedAt: timestamp - When the comment was last edited or updated }
 ]
 ```